Lean Six Sigma Black Belt

 - Brown Belt certification conferred upon successful completion of the exam.

-- If failed, can retake exam by paying a retake/regrade fee of $200.
-Only one retake permitted.
+- If failed, can retake the exam by paying a retake/regrade fee of $200.
+Only one retake is permitted.

-- Supporting updates due on May 1 and July 1, 2020 (Project Checkpoint Measures).
+- Supporting updates (Project Checkpoint Measures) are due on May 1 and July 1, 2023.

-- Final project due August 29, 2020.
-NOTE: Approval of Project Charter and subsequent Project Checkpoint Measures required prior to submission of final project.
+- Final project due August 30, 2023 NOTE: Approval of Project Charter and subsequent Project Checkpoint Measures required prior to submission of the final project.

 - Black Belt certification conferred upon successful satisfactory review by the Lean Six Sigma teaching staff.